edictlab/SipFSM/README.markdown

 The FSM facility considers the current application state and generates an event that is the most specific to the message it receives.
 If, for example, the application receives a response message `180 Ringing` while in `:state1`, then the most specific event to generate is a `sipRESPONSE_1xx` event, because there is no transition on `sipRESPONSE_180` event defined in that state.
-Similarly, when the application is in `:state2`, a `180` SIP response message would result in `sipRESPONSE_180` event generation, the `182 Queued` message would result in generation of the `sipRESPONSE_1xx` event, while any other received SIP response message would result in generation of the `sipRESPONSE_ANY` event.

 Similarly, when the application is in `:state2`, a `180` SIP response message would result in `sipRESPONSE_180` event generation since there is a transition for that event defined for `:state2` state.
 From the other hand, a `182 Queued` message would result in `sipRESPONSE_1xx` event, while any other received SIP response message would generate a `sipRESPONSE_ANY` event.